 What to Do If Your Bank Is Closed

 In many cases, the bank holiday might correspond to a day you already have off from work; if you know such a day is coming up and you’ve got business to conduct at the bank, try to get your banking done in advance.
 And if you habitually visit a branch in person to do your banking, then make sure to mark these dates on your calendar.
 Once you know them in advance, you can plan ahead to ensure you never have any banking you have to do on a holiday.

 If you find yourself in dire need of your bank on a holiday, then all hope might not be lost.
 Most banks have online banking services available to customers, so you may be able to do what you need to do on your computer or smartphone – from paying your credit card bill to making a transfer.
 If you just need cash from your bank account or need to deposit a check, you can simply head to an ATM; even those ATMs attached to a bank branch will usually be accessible on days that the branch is closed.

 Bank holidays in the U.S. tend to correspond to federal holidays.
-If you try to avoid doing any banking on these federal holidays, then you shouldn’t have any problems.
-However, if you’re ever unsure about whether your bank is open or not, the most foolproof way to find out is just to give the bank a call.
+If you try to avoid doing any banking on these federal holidays then you shouldn’t have any problems.
+However, if you’re ever unsure about whether your bank is open or not, the most foolproof way to find out is just to give the bank a call or check the bank’s website.
 That way, you can know for sure before driving all the way there.

 Tips for Banking Responsibly

 - If you’d rather not have to worry about holidays or business hours, you might be better suited for online banking.
 Without having to travel to a traditional branch, you can conduct your business online in your own time.
 Plus, you’ll still be able to access a network of ATMs if you need cash.